There’s a new popular social media site every year.

 There will always be people who judge you and fail to understand what you’re going through.
 It is up to you to decide how much their opinion matters to you and if they deserve to remain a part of your life.

 How do you feel about this topic?

 Please remember that if you’re a thyroid patient living with poor mental health or lingering physical symptoms, that you don’t have to live this way.
 To address why you may still be feeling unwell (often despite being on thyroid medication too), please see this article and go through each suggestion, putting your thyroid jigsaw back together.

 You can click on the hyperlinks in the above post to learn more and see references to information given.

-Rachel Hill is the highly ranked and award-winning thyroid patient advocate, writer, blogger, speaker and author behind The Invisible Hypothyroidism.
-Her thyroid advocacy work includes blogging, writing books, speaking on podcasts, being interviewed, writing for various websites and co-creating Thoughtful Thyroid courses.
+Rachel Hill is the highly ranked and multi-award winning thyroid patient advocate, writer, blogger, speaker and author behind The Invisible Hypothyroidism.
+She has two books: ‘Be Your Own Thyroid Advocate‘ and ‘You, Me and Hypothyroidism‘.
+Her thyroid advocacy work includes authoring books, writing articles, blogging and speaking on podcasts.
 Rachel has worked with The National Academy of Hypothyroidism, BBC, The Mighty, Yahoo, MSN, ThyroidChange and more.
-She is well-recognised as a useful contributor to the thyroid community and is currently writing her second book You, Me and Hypothyroidism.
-She received Six 2018 WEGO Health Award Nominations.
+She is well-recognised as a useful contributor to the thyroid community and has received multiple awards and recognitions for her work and dedication.
+Although British, she advocates for thyroid patients worldwide.